WeblateOrg/weblate/docs/admin/addons.rst

 Missing languages are checked once every 24 hours, and when new languages are added in Weblate.

-Unlike most others, this addon affects the whole project.
+Unlike most others, this add-on affects the whole project.

 .. hint::